morarupasukaru/devdocs/transversal/Git.md

     * a detached HEAD is the situation you end up in whenever you check out a commit (or tag) instead of a branch.
 In this case, you have to imagine this as a temporary branch without a name.
     * [.gitignore](https://git-scm.com/docs/gitignore)
       to specifies intentionally untracked files to ignore
-    * staging area: is a place to record things that will be commit
+    * staging area: is a place to record things that will be committed
     * branch types
         * _local_ branch:
           branch on your machine only